-Beautifully designed clothes, bags, shoes, toys, jewellery, and numerous gift items adorn the market place.
+Beautifully designed clothes, bags, shoes, toys, jewelry, and numerous gift items adorn the marketplace.
 Every day the market is set up at 11 AM on Saturday mornings and continues till dusk.
 Well known as a shopper’s paradise, you can find all kinds of modern and fashionable products in Sonajhuri Haat.
 You can interact with the richness of the East Indian culture, especially the tribal and folk aspects.

 Things to do at Sonajhuri Haat

 You can spend an exciting and activity-filled day at Sonajhuri Haat.
 After fulfilling your shopping desire, hop into the musical zone.
 Entertain your mind and heart with the soulful songs of the Baul singers.
 The performance of the singers and local musicians is a treat to the eyes and ears.
 You will be astonished at their vocal qualities and expertise in playing different kinds of instruments.

 Your next destination must be the arena where the tribal men and women sing and dance in unity.
 The musical notes of the flutes and drums echo through the mystic environment, accompanied by the rhythmic movements of the dancers.
 If you are crazy about dancing then you can join the tribal dancers and tap your feet to the beats.
 It is astonishing to observe the synchronization in their dancing steps, never missing even a single step or beat.

 Santiniketan is located in the state of West Bengal, the eastern part of India.
 The nearest railway stations are Bolpur and Prantik.
 Local trains are available in plenty commuting from Howrah, the prominent junction station of West Bengal.
 There are autos and rickshaws to travel from the railway stations to the market.